vigneshbabupj/project_vision.github.io/README.md

       ```

-  - The Darknet layer configuration post the custom changes can ve viewed from this [updated file](https://github.com/vigneshbabupj/Project_Vision/blob/main/bbox_decoder/yolo_layer_size_vignesh)
+  - The Darknet layer configuration post the custom changes can ve viewed from this [CUSTOM FILE](https://github.com/vigneshbabupj/Project_Vision/blob/main/bbox_decoder/yolo_layer_size_vignesh)

   5. **Step 5:** Define Plane segmentation decoder block
       * Planercnn is built of MaskRcnn network which consists of resnet101 as the backbone for feature extractor and then it is followed by FPN,RPN and rest of the layers for detections